Semdekadent/RNN_VSR/README.md

 _At present, the method of video super-resolution based on deep learning takes a large number of LR videos and HR videos as inputs for neural networks, performs frame alignment, feature extraction/fusion training, and then outputs a sequence of HR video frames through the network.
 The video super-resolution process mainly includes an alignment module, a feature extraction and fusion module, and a reconstruction module._
+_* Datasets are not provided in this repo_

 # Main Modules
 **Alignment module:** Extract motion information to align adjacent frames with the target frame through distortion or offset.